 Grit won’t help you avoid embarrassing moments, failure or even self-doubt, instead, it will see you through the bad times so you can talk yourself down, pick yourself up and keep going.

 Achieving your goals is not for the faint of heart.
-You can practice your Grit muscle by doing things you are not use to doing, getting out of your comfort zone, asking for what you want, and taking big steps that move you in the right direction.
+You can develop and practice Grit by doing things you are not used to doing.
+Go ahead and get out of your comfort zone, ask for what you want, and take big steps that move you in the right direction.

-Grit is not sitting around waiting for the perfect offer, the perfect moment, or perfect client.
+People with Grit don’t sit around waiting for the perfect offer, the perfect moment, or perfect client.
 Grit is all about production rather than perfection.
-You must trust yourself and know that you can deliver or that you will figure out a way to deliver so that you will put yourself out there.
-And you must do what you need to do when you need to do it, despite the resistance that comes up.
+You must trust yourself and know that you can deliver or that somehow you’ll figure out a way to deliver so that you take the chances you need to succeed.
+And you must do what you need to do when you need to do it, despite the resistance that will come up.

-- Learn to say no. Be careful spending the capital of your energy and focus on things that are not going to move you closer to your goals.
+- Learn to say no. Be careful spending the capital of your energy and focus on activities that aren’t going to move you closer to your goals.

-- Say yes to the things that you just know will be good for you even if they scare the shit out of you.
+- Say yes to the things that you just know will be good for you even when its something that scares the shit out of you.
 Go for it and know you will figure it out or get the help you need to get the job done.

-- Spend time developing relationships with people who you can learn from and who can help you.
+- Spend time developing relationships with people who you can learn from, help and who can help you.